Mbutler22/Mbutler22/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Tableau and Excel Projects
+- 🔭 I’m currently working on Tableau and Microsoft Excel Projects
 - 🌱 I’m currently learning SQL and VBA
 - 👯 I’m looking to collaborate on Data Science and Analytics and Testing Projects
 - 🤔 I’m looking to learn more and add value.